polterguy/polterguy.github.io/documentation/magic.endpoint/index.md

 sanity checking of your arguments, you will have to manually check your more complex graph objects yourself.

+Also realise that if the value originates from a payload, as in from a PUT, PATCH or POST JSON object for instance, these types of objects might contain null values.
+If they do, no conversion will be attempted, and internally within your endpoint's Hyperlambda code, you might therefor expect to see for instance `long` values being in fact _null_, even though technically these are not nullable types in .Net.

 ## Accepted Content-Type values

 The POST, PUT and PATCH endpoints can intelligently handle any of the following Content-Types.